 Kumba Iron Ore Ltd. (KIO), the world’s fourth-largest supplier of seaborne iron ore, and Xstrata Plc (XTA), the biggest producer of power-station coal, are just some of the mining companies set to benefit as production expands.
-The overhaul may enable South Africa to tap more of the mineral resources that Citigroup Inc. (C) said in 2010 were worth $2.5 trillion, the most of any nation.
+The overhaul may enable South Africa to tap more of the mineral resources that Citigroup Inc. (C:US) said in 2010 were worth $2.5 trillion, the most of any nation.

 “Capacity has been a major constraint,” Asief Mohamed, who oversees 1 billion rand in assets as chief investment officer of Aeon Investment Management in Cape Town, said in a June 7 interview.
 “With the committed expansion by Transnet, mining companies would be able to increase volumes, which would be good for earnings.”

 Mohamed holds shares of Pretoria-based Kumba, which has gained 20 percent in the past 12 months, and Assore Ltd. (ASR), a Johannesburg-based iron ore and manganese producer that’s surged 31 percent in the same period.
 Zug, Switzerland-based Xstrata has dropped 0.8 percent in London so far this year after declining 35 percent in 2011.